-As part of the Chief Executive's priorities identified back in 2009/10, it was decided that DBC would aim to achieve Elected Member Charter Status.
-The Council achieved this status in December 2010 and has continued to show commitment to this.
-The Member Charter is a statement of commitment to develop and support elected members.
+In 2009/10 the Council achieved Elected Member Charter Status and, while not renewing the status this year the Council has continued to show the commitment to Member Development developed during this exercise.
+The Council is committed to developing and supporting elected members.
 The processes put in place to achieve the Charter have helped the Council adopt a structured approach to Councillor Development and to build elected member capacity.
-This is particularly important given the ever changing skills and competencies essential to fulfil the requirements of being a councillor.
+This is particularly important given the ever changing skills and competencies essential to fulfil the requirements of being a councillor and to deal with the influx of new Members as a result of all out elections in May 2015.

-As part of the commitment to the Member training programme attendance is registered and monitored.
-During 2013/14, Members attended 19 specific events and also attended additional courses and conferences.
+As part of the commitment to the Member training programme, attendance is registered and monitored.
+During 2014/15, Members attended 16 specific events and also attended additional courses and conferences.
 Details of the events and attendance levels are set out in the table below: